 - EDU 1311-Orientation.
 This course is designed to help the freshman adjust to college life.
 It includes a study of personal and social adjustments.
 It teaches effective study habits, reading methods, use of the library, note taking, and report writing, and gives the student guidance in collegiate life.
 (1,1,0) - EDU 1323-Career Education.
 A course designed to assist students in determining career goals through self awareness and career/education information.
 Students are prepared for the world of work with personal management skills.
-(3,3,0) - EDU 1613-Foundations in Education.
+(3,3,0) - EDU 1413-Improvement of Study: College Survival and Study Skills.
+A college survival and study skills course designed to promote student success.
+Major emphases will be on study/learning skills including memory training and speaking/listening techniques, career development and decision making, self-esteem, critical thinking, and time management strategies. - EDU 1613-Foundations in Education.
 The purpose of this course is to give the student a view of the entire field of education, which will serve as a background for more specialized courses.
-(3,3,0)

-- EDU 1812, 1822, 2812, 2822-Leadership and Organizational Skills I, II, III, IV.
+(3,3,0) - EDU 1812, 1822, 2812, 2822-Leadership and Organizational Skills I, II, III, IV.
 This course is primarily designed for Student Council members, student workers, resident assistants, and the student recruiting team.
 Its purpose is to teach leadership skills and give the student a better understanding of the overall operation of the college.
 Among the leadership skills to be taught are listening skills, time management, salesmanship, and information giving techniques.
 (2,1,2) - EPY 2513-Child Psychology.
 (Human Growth and Development I).
 This is a study of the development of the child from the potential period through adolescence, including the physical, mental and social characteristics of the preschool child, and the major problems in child development.
 Prerequisite: PSY 1513.
 (3,3,0) - EPY 2533-Human Growth and Development.
-A study of the growth and development of the human organism from conception through old age to hdeath.
+A study of the growth and development of the human organism from conception through old age to death.
 Topics include changes in abilities and interests, social and emotional adjustments of each maturity level, and implications of growth and development to health professionals and others who work with people.
+Prerequisite: PSY 1513.
+(3,3,0)

-(3,3,0) - REA 1103-Developmental Reading.
+- REA 1103-Developmental Reading.
 This course is designed to help students who demonstrate lack of proficiency in reading at the college level.
 Emphasis will be placed on developing basic reading skills, vocabulary, thinking, listening, and comprehension of sentences, paragraphs, and longer items.
 Additional lab work may be required.
 (3,3,0) - REA 1213-Reading and Study Skills.
-This course is designed to help students improve their reading skills in both speed and comprehension and to develop their study skills.
-(3,3,0)
+This course is designed to help students improve their reading skills in both speed and comprehension and to develop their study skills.(3,3,0)